Introduction to Unsupervised Machine Learning

 1. Association Rule Mining

 Clustering can be done any data where we do not have the class or label information.
-We want to group the data such that the observations with similar properties belong to the same cluster/group and inter-cluster distance should be maximum.
-Whereas intra-cluster distance should be minimum.
-We can cluster the voter’s data to find out the opinion about the government, or cluster products, based on their features and usage.
+We want to group the data such that the observations with similar properties belong to the same cluster/group, and inter-cluster distance should be maximum.
+At the same time, the intra-cluster distance should be minimum.
+We can cluster the voter’s data to determine the opinion about the government or cluster products based on their features and usage.
 Segment population based on income features or use clustering in sales and marketing.

 We can use K-Means, K-Means++, K-Medoids, Fuzzy C-means (FCM),

-Expectation-Maximisation (EM), Agglomerative Clustering, DBSCAN, types of Hierarchical Clustering as single linkage, complete linkage, median linkage, Ward’s method algorithms for clustering.
+Expectation-Maximisation (EM), Agglomerative Clustering, DBSCAN, Hierarchical Clustering types as single linkage, complete linkage, median linkage, Ward’s method algorithms for clustering.

 3. Recommendation System

-Recommendation System is basically an extension of Association rule mining in the sense, in ARM we are extracting relationships and in Recommendation System, we are using these relationships to recommend something which is having higher acceptance chances by the end-user.
+Recommendation System is basically an extension of Association rule mining in a sense; we are extracting relationships in ARM.
+In the Recommendation System, we are using these relationships to recommend something which is having higher acceptance chances by the end-user.
 Recommendation systems have gained popularity after Netflix announced a grand prize of US$1,000,000 prize in 2009.

-Recommendation Systems works on transactional data be it financial transaction, e-commerce or grocery shop transaction.
-Nowadays giant players in the e-commerce industry are luring customers by making a customized recommendation for each user based on their past purchase history and similar behavior purchase data from other users.
+Recommendation Systems works on transactional data, be it financial transaction, e-commerce or grocery shop transaction.
+Nowadays, giant players in the e-commerce industry are luring customers by making a customized recommendation for each user based on their past purchase history and similar behaviour purchase data from other users.

 Methods to develop Recommendation Systems can be broadly divided into Collaborative filtering and Content-Based filtering.
-In Collaborative filtering again we have user-user Collaborative filtering and Item-Item Collaborative filtering which are memory-based approaches & Matrix factorization and Singular Value Decomposition (SVD) are model-based approaches.
+In Collaborative filtering, we have user-user Collaborative filtering and Item-Item Collaborative filtering, which is memory-based approaches & Matrix factorization and Singular Value Decomposition (SVD) model-based approaches.

 Applications of Unsupervised Learning

 As the world’s data is increasing tremendously every day, unsupervised learning has many applications.
-We are always creating data by using social media platforms or some video content on YouTube and many times we don’t even do deliberately.
-All this data is unstructured and labeling it for supervised learning tasks will be tiring and expensive.
+We are always creating data by using social media platforms or some video content on YouTube, and many times we don’t even do it deliberately.
+All this data is unstructured, and labelling it for supervised learning tasks will be tiring and expensive.

 The following are some cool applications of unsupervised machine learning.